gitFrisco/DAM/README.md

 ## PROLOGUE (Thank Euripides for Deus ex machina)

-source the dam.sh file into your shell to make the dam function useable:
+source the dam.sh file into your shell to make the dam function useable:<br />
 $`source dam.sh`

 ## USE